 The NewStart program includes a one-year fellowship, with continuing support as an engaged community of practice from the Reed College of Media, the John Chambers College of Business and Economics, participating regional organizations, and the community of fellows who work their way through the program.
-The first group of fellows will begin their journey in July 2020.
+The first group of fellows began their journey in July 2020.
+The next cohort will begin in July 2021.

 A bachelor’s degree is required.
 Fellows who participate in the program should also intend to purchase and operate a publication in one of the program’s participating regions.

 No, it is not necessary to move to Morgantown to participate.
 The majority of the program is done online, so you can live elsewhere.
-There will be several in-depth, in-person workshops that will be held during the year in Morgantown, but residing in Morgantown is not required.
+There will be several in-depth, in-person workshops that will be held during the year in Morgantown (depending on current pandemic conditions), but residing in Morgantown is not required.

 Jim Iovino, Ogden Newspapers Visiting Assistant Professor of Media Innovation at West Virginia University is the director of the NewStart program.
-He is working with West Virginia Press Association Executive Director Don Smith, as well as Dana Coester, creative director and associate professor and Tyler Channell, lecturer and multimedia specialist at WVU.
+He is working with West Virginia Press Association Executive Director Don Smith, as well as Dana Coester, creative director and associate professor.
 This program is an interdisciplinary public/private initiative envisioned and developed by West Virginia University Provost Maryanne Reed, formerly the dean of the Reed College of Media.

-We are grateful for the support of The Claude Worthington Benedum Foundation.
-If you would like to help fund this crucial community journalism initiative, contact Jim Iovino, Ogden Newspapers Visiting Assistant Professor of Media Innovation, at firstname.lastname@example.org.
+We are grateful for the support of The Claude Worthington Benedum Foundation and the John S. and James L. Knight Foundation.
+If you would like to help fund this crucial community journalism initiative, contact Jim Iovino, Ogden Newspapers Visiting Assistant Professor of Media Innovation, at [email protected]

 Please email Jim Iovino, Ogden Newspapers Visiting Assistant Professor of Media Innovation, at [email protected]